sourcegraph/handbook/content/talent/types_of_interviews.md

     - Be prepared to have a dynamic conversation to uncover nuances about the teams you will be working with

 ## BizOps, Finance, Legal, TechOps
-- Product Analyst take-home project
+- BizOps: Product Analyst take-home project
   -  This exercise should take 2-3 hours to complete;please don’t take more than that!
   -  Getting setup: You’ll be using Mode Analytics public datasets tocomplete this take-home project.
 Here are the steps to getting into the SQL workspace:
     -  1.Create an account if you don’t already have one